About the fellowship

 Fellows will be expected to develop independent clinical and translational research skills.
 Under faculty guidance fellows are expected to design and complete a research project, with presentation at local, national and international HPB conferences, and publication of their work.

-Susan Orloff, M.D., F.A.C.S., F.A.A.S.L.D., is the Program Director for the HPB fellowship, as well as the Division Head of Abdominal Organ Transplantation/Hepatobiliary Surgery.
+Susan Orloff, M.D., F.A.C.S., F.A.A.S.L.D., is the Program Co-Director for the HPB fellowship, as well as the Division Head of Abdominal Organ Transplantation/Hepatobiliary Surgery.
 She is a UCSF Medical School graduate in General Surgery and Abdominal Organ Transplantation, and is internationally recognized as a leader in hepatobiliary surgery and liver transplantation.
 Dr. Orloff has particular experience in the management and surgical treatments of benign and malignant liver and biliary diseases, while her clinical research interests center around the epidemiology and outcomes of resection and transplantation for hepatocellular carcinoma, as well as the genomics of CMV infection and accelerated rejection, affording her with a unique clinical and translational perspective.